 Environmental rights means any proclamation of a human right to environmental conditions of a specified quality.

+There are several established human rights related to the environment.
 Environmental rights are composed of substantive rights (fundamental rights) and procedural rights (tools used to achieve substantial rights).

 - What are your environmental rights?